mkenne11/nogotofail-pii/docs/pii_analysis.md

 The **httpspii** handler acts as a man-in-the-middle (MitM) TLS proxy, intercepting and terminating requests between the client and MitM daemon, and later handling encryption of traffic between the MitM daemon and online service.

 For the **httpspii** handler to perform a man-in-the-middle attack a certificate is required that is trusted by the client.
 There are two options available - a. purchasing a TLS certificate from a trusted commercial CA; or b. generating your own CA and trusted certificate.
-Instructions for option b. can be found at [here](create_tls_proxy_cert.md).
+Instructions for generating your own CA and trusted certificate (option b) can be found [here](create_tls_proxy_cert.md).

 ### 1.a.
 Specifying PII Detection Handlers

-nogotofail-pii can be configured to run these attacks by including them in the configuration (`*.mitm`) file.
+nogotofail-pii can be configured to use the PII detection handlers by adding the handler arguments in the configuration (`*.mitm`) file.
 A snippet of an example configuration file is shown below:
 ```
 [nogotofail.mitm]
 attacks=httpspii